 1. Comparative information

 This isn’t a new requirement but an extra paragraph has been added to the SORP reiterating that charities are required to include comparative information for all amounts presented in the accounts, including the notes and all additional disclosures required by the Charities SORP.
-In effect, for every figure included for the current period, the corresponding figure for the prior period must also be included.
+Effectively, for every figure included for the current period, the corresponding figure for the prior period must also be included.

 2. Payments from subsidiaries to parent charities